spcourse/oop/hangman/classic/hangman.md

 ## Assignment 3

-Now you are going to analyse the `Hangman` class and define an *interface* for it.
+Now, you are going to analyse the `Hangman` class and define an *interface* for it.

 1. Peruse the starter code and note how the `Hangman` class is instantiated.
 What kind of parameters are needed to make a valid instance of `Hangman`?